RenzoZS/CuSIR/README.md

-# CuPDES
+# CuRDES

-CuPDES is a Cuda based Partial Differential Equations Solver for Python written using CuPy.
+CuPDES is a Cuda based Reaction Diffusion Equations Solver for Python written using CuPy.